×

 Before anything moves, be clear on what to sync.
 Is it all data?
 Just recent changes?
 Specific fields?

-Don’t sync unnecessary stuff—it wastes time and bandwidth.
+Don’t sync unnecessary stuff.
+It wastes time and bandwidth.

 Example: Your company decides to sync only the customer names and contact details that were updated in the last 24 hours.